 - Access giveaway winner data (limited to 10 winners on the free version).

 - Randomly draw winners from all entries.

-- Multiple entry options including social media, file uploads, and more, although this depends on which plan you choose.
+- Multiple entry options including social networks, file uploads, and more, although this depends on which plan you choose.

 - Integrate with popular email marketing software (paid plans only).